discreet/plex_notifier/README.md

 ## Disclaimers

-As of 2018-01-24 this project is not stable.
-There has been no versioning, or releases.
-There are no tests, linters or syntax validators.
-Until there is a `develop` branch and a Jenkins pipeline (home project, maybe I'll add Travis or Circle too) this will remain an unstable project.
+A first release candidate has been cut.
+This is minimal viable product but stable.
+Features are limited, test coverage is limited, and there is no automated build pipeline yet.
+A `develop` branch has been cut and work will continue there.
 A build pipeline is on the roadmap for Milestone 2.
-Tests, linters and syntax validation is on the roadmap for Milestone 1.
-At the end of Milestone one a `develop` branch will be cut and the `master` branch will be tagged with a release cut.
-At such time this project can be considered stable.

 This is a first draft and quick pass at a README.
 A better README and more detailed documentation will follow.